 Please don't just delete it.
 It will only take you a minute to pass this along - Thanks!

-Analysis: Let me begin by quibbling with the claim that the U.K. has "banned" or "removed" the Holocaust from its school curriculum.
-This is false, albeit inspired by April 2007 news coverage of a government-funded study which found that a small number of British schools and some individual teachers admitted avoided the presentation of "emotive" subject matter such as the history of the Holocaust to their students for fear of giving offense to Muslims or otherwise generating controversy in the classroom.
+Analysis: Let me begin by throwing cold water on the claim that the United Kingdom "banned" or "removed" references to the Holocaust from its school curriculum.
+That's false, albeit inspired by April 2007 news coverage of a government-funded study which found that a small number of British schools and some individual teachers admitted to avoiding the presentation of "emotive" subject matter such as the Holocaust to their students for fear of giving offense to Muslims or otherwise generating controversy.

 It's unclear where, precisely, the rest of those statistics came from and what they're supposed to refer to.
 "Twenty million Russians" presumably represents the number of Soviet citizens who died as a result of famine and repression under the rule of communist dictator Joseph Stalin, the brutality of whose regime was comparable to that of the Nazis (though its victims are not usually included among victims of the Holocaust).
 Historians disagree on the exact number of deaths Stalin was responsible for, but 20 million is not an unreasonable estimate.